lamestation/lamestation.github.io/propelleride/download.md

 Looking for an older version?
 View the [release archive](https://github.com/parallaxinc/PropellerIDE/releases).

-Not sure what to do next?
-Read the [installation instructions](/propelleride/install/).

 <small>Copyright © 2016 Parallax Inc. PropellerIDE is free software, licensed under the GPLv3.
 It is and always will be free software.</small>